 Fleming is a tiny town located in the state of Colorado.
 With a population of 422 people and just one neighborhood, Fleming is the 214th largest community in Colorado.
-Fleming has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Fleming was built prior to World War II, making it one of the older and more historic towns in the country.

 Fleming is a very ethnically-diverse town.
 The people who call Fleming home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fleming residents report their race to be White, followed by Native American.
 Fleming also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.47% of the town’s residents.
-Important ancestries of people in Fleming include German, Irish, Danish, English, and Swedish.
+People of Hispanic or Latino origin account for 16.72% of the town’s residents.
+Important ancestries of people in Fleming include German, Danish, Irish, English, and Eastern European.

 The most common language spoken in Fleming is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Slavic languages.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.